Skip to content

 • end_x, end_y: End coordinates

-• humanize (keyword-only): Simulate human-like drag (default: True)
+• humanize (keyword-only): Simulate human-like drag (default: False)

 Humanized Mode

-When humanize=True (the default), the mouse module applies multiple layers of realism:
+When humanize=True is passed, the mouse module applies multiple layers of realism:

 Bezier Curve Paths